Žižkov Television Tower: Characteristics

-In 2000, ten fiberglass sculptures by Czech artist David Černý called "Miminka" (Babies), crawling up and down were temporarily attached to the tower's pillars.
-The sculptures were admired by many and were returned in 2001 as a permanent installation.
-Another three Babies, made from bronze, can be found in Prague's Kampa Park.

-For cleaning and structural checks, these Babies were removed from the tower in 2017.
-After examination of the condition of the sculptures was made a decision to replace them with identical duplicates, which were installed on their original positions in 2019.
-The original Babies were returned to David Černý.

-Illumination

 Since 2006, to mark the 125th anniversary of the elevation of Žižkov into a city and the 15th anniversary of the commissioning of the transmitter, the transmitter is illuminated in different colors every evening, usually in the colors of the state tricolor.

-České Radiokomunikace TOWER Datacenter

-After switching to digital TV broadcasting and removing the old analogue broadcast equipment, the owner decided to use the free space for a new colocation datacenter.
+After switching to digital TV broadcasting and removing the old analogue broadcast equipment by 2012, the owner decided to use the free space for a new colocation datacenter.

-Luxury Room

 On 13 February 2013 a luxury one room hotel was added to the tower.
 The room sits upstairs from the reopened restaurant and a spiral staircase provides private access.
 Inside the room is a large bed and a free standing bathtub from where the guest can view the city.